mikrono/tModLoaderWiki_kr_ko/GlobalItem.md

 Allows you to make things happen when an item is right-clicked in the inventory.
 Useful for goodie bags.

+### public virtual bool PreOpenVanillaBag(string context, Player player, int arg)

+Allows you to make vanilla bags drop your own items and stop the default items from being dropped.
+Return false to stop the default items from being dropped; returns true by default.
+Context will either be "present", "bossBag", "crate", "lockBox", "herbBag", or "goodieBag".
+For boss bags and crates, arg will be set to the type of the item being opened.

+### public virtual void OpenVanillaBag(string context, Player player, int arg)

+Allows you to make vanilla bags drop your own items in addition to the default items.
+This method will not be called if any other GlobalItem returns false for PreOpenVanillaBag.
+Context will either be "present", "bossBag", "crate", "lockBox", "herbBag", or "goodieBag".
+For boss bags and crates, arg will be set to the type of the item being opened.

 ### public virtual void DrawHair(Item item, ref bool drawHair, ref bool drawAltHair)

 Allows you to determine whether the player's hair or alt (hat) hair will be drawn when a head armor is worn.